b0ink/CS2-KillBoostEffect/README.md

 ```
 `EffectDuration`: How long the blue effect lasts (in seconds) before entirely fading out.

-`KillsRequired`: Minimum amount of kills required before the effect is applied.
+`KillCountRequired`: Minimum amount of kills required before the effect is applied.
 In Competitive/Casual game modes this is based off kills per round, in Deathmatch this will be per player spawn.

 `KillCountFrequency`: How often the effect is applied.
 Eg. `1` will apply the effect on every kill, `5` will apply the effect every 5th kill.